python-testing-crawler/python-testing-crawler/README.md

 ]
 ```

+If any HTTP error (400-599) is encountered for any request, allow it; do not error.

 ## Crawl Graph

 The crawler builds up a graph of your web application.
 It can be interrogated via `crawler.graph` when the crawl is finished.